CyberKingb/Blue-Team-Labs-Challenges-and-Investigations/Challenges/Secrets.md

 ![Saving the Token into a file](https://github.com/user-attachments/assets/935b10b3-9b6e-4924-bc37-dad965ce2bad)

-Now on our command line
+Now on our command line `- hashcat secret.txt -m 16500 -a 3 ?a?a?a?a`